 Elizabeth was just 25 when she took the throne, and when she met foreign dignitaries, presidents and prime ministers she was often the new kid in the room.
 World leaders who were in power at the time she was crowned included Winston Churchill, Josef Stalin and Dwight David Eisenhower—towering male figureheads who couldn’t have been more different than the young queen.

-But during over 65 years on the throne, Elizabeth has outlasted them all, becoming a potent symbol of continuity even as the world has changed around her.
+But during some 65 years on the throne, Elizabeth has outlasted them all, becoming a potent symbol of continuity even as the world has changed around her.
 Today, she is a figure just as formidable as the old-school leaders who came before her.
 It’s unclear if and when she will give up her place on the throne, but for now she’s the longest-lasting British monarch of all time.